WaleedHedar1992/Code-Generator-After-Edit-1-/README.md

 CREATE PRIMARY/FOREIGN KEYS

-Without tables: Connect to an existing database and extract tables.
+Without tables: Connect to an existing database and extract tables

-7. Additional Features

-User-friendly interface: Select tables, choose functions, and set validation options.

-Save generated code as text files: Each class or function in a separate .cs file.

-Presentation Layer generation: Ready-to-use Forms/UI connected to BL and DAL.

-Flexible and customizable: Users can modify generated code or database structure.

-Export SQL scripts: Generate a ready-to-run SQL file for any server.

-Numbers

-Required fields (Not Null)